Over on the Woolfest Facebook group page, one lady recently posted: ‘ Not been this excited since I was 4 and waiting for santa to arrive!!!’

 It gave me a huge boost to my new little business, and I was thrilled to have been invited back again this year.

-Julie and I was been working our socks off to bring lots of new designs.
+Julie and I have been working our socks off to bring lots of new designs.
 We’ve got dozens of ponchos for toddlers, children, and adults.
 New in stock are extra large size ponchos, and round necks in response too all who asked for ponchos without hoods.

 I’ve got lots and lots of lovely blankets and bedspreads, with my popular hooded baby blankets, lap rugs, and hopefully enough bedpspreads to go round the whole of the stall.